kwhinnery/ogson/README.md

 In 2008, I invented a shittier version of [JSON](http://www.json.org/).
 This module is a functional version of the original implementation I created.
-I've tried to faithfully recreate the synatx, bugs and oddities of the format I invented back then before, apparently, I knew how to Google things.
+I've tried to faithfully recreate the syntax, bugs and oddities of the format I invented back then before, apparently, I knew how to Google things.

 ## Usage